CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 **High voltage AC power is VERY dangerous!
 If you are not comfortable working around AC voltage, we strongly encourage you to hire a qualified electrician.**

 ### **Disclaimer**
 **The Split-Single Phase Energy Meter should be installed by a qualified professional, and in compliance with all local electrical codes that apply.
-CircuitSetup, and its parent company Sugarman Studios, LLC, can not be held liable for damages or injury incurred by incorrectly installing the Split-Single Phase Energy Meter.**
+CircuitSetup, and its parent company Sugarman Studios, LLC, cannot be held liable for damages or injury incurred by incorrectly installing the Split-Single Phase Energy Meter.**

 1. Decide where to mount the energy meter.
-We recommend installing the box outside of your panel for a better wifi signal.  **The current transformer wires will need to be passed through a grommet in the side of the panel** It is against NEC code (US) to not route wires going in or out of an electrical panel through a grommet.
+We recommend installing the box outside of your panel for a better WiFi signal.  **The current transformer wires will need to be passed through a grommet in the side of the panel** It is against NEC code (US) to not route wires going in or out of an electrical panel through a grommet.
 2. The AC Transformer should be plugged into an outlet close to the panel.
-If you do not have one close, it is recommened that you have one installed by a licensed electrician.
+If you do not have one close, it is recommended that you have one installed by a licensed electrician.
 This isn't absolutely needed, but it will give you more accurate readings.
-3. If you wish to read the **voltage from both sides of your panel**:
+3. If you wish to read the **voltage from both sides of your panel** :
    - Hook up a second AC transformer to a single pole breaker, or a second outlet, that is wired to the opposite phase of the first AC transformer.
-So if the breaker for the first outlet is on the left of your panel, you will need to wire the second AC transformer or outlet to a breaker on the right of the panel (Split phase US breaker panels)
+If the breaker for the first outlet is on the left of your panel, you will need to wire the second AC transformer or outlet to a breaker on the right of the panel (single split phase breaker panels)
    - Sever jumper JP3 on the back of the energy meter **before hooking up the second AC transformer.**
    - Solder 2 pin headers to the right of the main AC power plug labeled GND and VC+.
-   - Hook up the second AC transformer to the GND and AC+ pins
+   - Hook up the second AC transformer to the “GND” (neutral) and “AC+” pins **be careful to not reverse the polarity**
 ![JP3](/images/energy_meter_JP3.jpg)

 ### Connect Current Transformers to the energy meter
 Before connecting the current transformers to your mains wires, plug them into the energy meter.

-If your current transformers (CTs) have 3.5mm phono connectors, you hopefully have the version of the Energy Meter with these connections (v1.3 has footprints for both).
+If your current transformers (CTs) have 3.5mm phono connectors, you hopefully have the version of the Energy Meter with these connections (v1.3+ has footprints for both).
 If you have the screw connectors, the phono connectors will have to be cut off.
 There should only be two wires regardless.
 For the screw connector version, be careful to connect the positive to the correct terminal.
 If these are reversed, things will not be damaged, but the reading will read negative.

-If your current transformers have a built in burden resistor, be sure to sever the jumpers on the back of the board to disable the 12ohm burden resistor.
+If your current transformers have a built-in burden resistor, sever the jumpers on the back of the board to disable the 12ohm burden resistors.
 Alternatively, if you are reading smaller loads and would like more accurate readings, you can insert your own higher value burden resister across the positive and negative screw terminals.

-If you purchased a kit with the black SCT016 current transformers, or have the blue SCT-013-000, these do not have a built in burden resistor, but have a TVS diode instead.
+If you purchased a kit with the black SCT016 current transformers, or have the blue SCT-013-000, these do not have a built-in burden resistor, but have a TVS diode instead.

 ### Connect Current Transformers to your mains
 1. Note the direction of the arrows on the top of the current transformers.
 They should point in the direction of the current flowing into your house.
 2. Clip the current transformers around the two large main wires, usually at the top of the breaker box. **DO NOT TOUCH BARE METAL ON THESE WIRES**.
 There is one current transformer for each phase.
-3. Make sure the current transformers are not in the way of anything else and are snapped closed around the wires.
+3. Make sure the current transformers are not in the way of anything else and are snapped closed around the wires. **Do not force them shut – if they will not close you will need a larger current transformer**

 ![SCT016 Install](/images/current_transformer_SCT016-install2.jpg)